 Self-responsibility is intrinsic, that is part of the articles, the techniques, the ideas and I hope my own creativity within Natural Pain Solutions.
 Your co-operation and the energy that you bring to make changes is the key to the future.

 To enable self-responsibility what I suggest you do is to ask questions about pain treatments

-Medication for pain relief.
+Medication for chronic pain relief.